 While all this was happening, my personal life fell apart as well.
 My Dad died of a heart attack just after Christmas last year.
-In June, my mom decided life without him just wasn't worth living, and she took enough pills to end her life.
-My younger sister was furious, mostly with me.
-She thought I should have been able to see that Mom was depressed and prevent her suicide.
+In June, my mom decided life without him just wasn’t worth living, and she took enough pills to end her life.
+My older sister was furious, mostly with me.
+She thought I should have been able to see that Mom was depressed, and somehow prevent her suicide.
 So she stopped talking to me.
-I think she felt guilty because she was living out in Vancouver with her husband and my niece, and hadn't been back in Ontario much after Dad died.
-She was all the family I had, so this Christmas I was on my own.
-I'd never married.
-I'd dated some, but never found the right woman.
-My buddies all had significant others, and invited me over for Christmas, but I didn't want to be an extra wheel.
+She lives out in Vancouver with her husband and my niece, and they are now all the family I have, so this Christmas I was on my own.
+I’d never married.
+I’d dated some, but never found the right woman.
+My buddies all had significant others, and invited me over for Christmas, but I didn’t want to be an extra wheel.

 So I jumped into the car on that Saturday morning with a week’s worth of clothes and nowhere in particular in mind to go.
 I just thought it would be easier to be alone for this first Christmas if I was someplace totally different from where I usually was or had been accustomed to be.
 I had planned to get into Toronto that night, maybe see if I could rent a girl to spend some time in my hotel room with me, then drive somewhere else on Christmas Eve - but where, I didn’t quite know.

 That was the plan.
 Or at least, that had been the plan.
-Now I was stuck at the side of Canada's busiest highway, on a cold, Saturday night, waiting for a tow truck.
+Now I was stuck at the side of Canada’s busiest highway, on a cold, late Saturday afternoon, waiting for a tow truck.
 Snow was falling, snow on snow, on snow, on fucking snow.
 Screw it all, anyway.

 A flashing light alerted me that help was here.
 The driver pulled in front of me, then got out to come and talk to me.
 I told him what had happened - that the car had started losing power, and before I could get off the highway, had died completely.
 The engine worked, but no power was getting to the wheels.
 He said it sounded like it might be the clutch - but we wouldn’t know till we got it to a garage.
 He recommended a mechanic to take it to, and I agreed - and soon he had my car unhitched from his rig and was headed off into the snowy afternoon with $150 of my cash in his pocket.
 The mechanic took a look, and confirmed that it was the clutch - and he said there’d be no way it could be fixed before Wednesday night at the earliest, assuming he could get parts by then.
 Tomorrow was Sunday, so his shop and most others would be closed - and then it would be Christmas, and then Boxing Day, and no work would be done those days either.